syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 </tr>
 </table>

-**NOTE**: Syncfusion.VisualStudio.TestTools.UITest.SfGridExtension.dll should be installed in GAC location.
+N> The Extension package should be installed(For example, **Syncfusion.VisualStudio.TestTools.UITest.SfGridExtension.dll**) in GAC location.
 Refer to the MSDN link for [GAC](https://msdn.microsoft.com/en-us/library/ex0ss12c(v=vs.80).aspx) installation.

 ## Create, Record and Run the tests